ywu130/bash_scripts_NGS_examples/README.md

 # bash_scripts_NGS_examples
 This repository stores the bash scripts used for whole genome reads mapping to the reference genome.
-Tools used including: Hisat, Slurm, Samsort, and Stringtie.
+Tools/methods used including: Hisat, Slurm, Samsort, and Stringtie.